Dallas Cowboys vs. New Orleans Saints NFL Week 13 Odds, Plays and Insights for December 2, 2021

 Saints stats and trends

-- In New Orleans' 11 games this season, it has five wins against the spread.
+- New Orleans has played 11 games, with five wins against the spread.

-- This season, the Saints are winless against the spread when entering a game as an underdog of 4.5 points or more.
+- The Saints have yet to cover the spread this year when underdogs by 6.5 points or more.

-- New Orleans' games this season have gone over the total in six out of 12 opportunities (50%).
+- New Orleans has hit the over in 50% of its opportunities this year (six times in 12 games with a set point total).

-- When New Orleans records more than 22.7 points, it is 4-2 against the spread and 4-2 overall.
+- When New Orleans scores more than 22.7 points, it is 4-2 against the spread and 4-2 overall.

-- In games that New Orleans amasses more than 369.5 yards, the team is 1-2 against the spread and 0-3 overall.
+- When New Orleans picks up more than 369.5 yards, the team is 1-2 against the spread and 0-3 overall.

 - The Saints have turned the ball over 12 times, seven fewer times than the Cowboys have forced turnovers (19).